chaitanya-sai-neeli/GeminiClone/README.md

 # React + Vite

-Working on building a Gemini clone with prompts answering features..
+Building a Gemini-inspired AI assistant in React with prompt-based response capabilities.